BuildForSDGCohort2/Ecargo/README.md

-<b>About</b>
+<b>About our project</b>

 The name of our solution is <b>E-Cargo</b>.
-Our solution provides a platform to network the cargo business in Africa.
+Our novel solution provides a platform for interconnectivity for the cargo business in Africa.
-Our goal is to revitalize the local shipping and help cargo owners, drivers and customers acheive their aim seamlessly and effortlessly in every locality or country.
+Our goal is to revitalize the local shipping industry and help cargo owners, drivers and customers alike acheive their aims seamlessly and effortlessly in every locality or country.
-Our first step towards achieving this was empowering carriers and their drivers, the heart of the trucking industry, with technology to help them succeed.
-We provide account for Drivers and Clients.
-Sign-up is free for everyone.
+Our first step towards achieving this result was to empower carriers and their drivers, the heart of the trucking industry, with technology to help them succeed.
+We provide accounts for drivers and clients.
+Moreover, sign-up is free for everyone!

-<b>E-Cargo platform</b> gives shippers of all sizes a direct connection to locate avaliable cargo with right space to carry their load, enabling them to see instant upfront load pricing, give load specifications such as; weight, height, quanity, dimension and category. </br>
+<b>The E-Cargo platform</b> provids various shippers a direct connection to locate avaliable cargo with the right space to transport their goods, thus enabling them to see instant upfront load pricing, and provide load specifications such as: weight, height, quantity, dimension and category. </br>
-The platform is being built in close collaboration with shippers to help transform a process that would typically take them days to complete and often leave them in the dark on market prices and whether they were getting the right carrier.
+The platform is being built in close collaboration with shippers to help transform a process that would typically take them days to complete, and often leave them in the dark about market prices and whether they were getting the right carrier.

 <b>Shippers using E-cargo can:</b>
 <b>Tender a load in seconds:</b>
 Create and tender loads with just a few clicks and reduce the time and energy it takes to book a cargo.</br>

 <b>See instant marketplace pricing:</b></br>
 Get instant and transparent price quotes for shipments.
-E-cargo rates are based on market conditions and other factors and generated in real-time.</br>
+E-cargo rates are based on market conditions and other factors and are generated in real-time.</br>

-<b>Access E-cargo reliable network of cargo and drivers:</b>
+<b>Access E-cargo's reliable network of cargo and drivers:</b>
-  Have peace of mind knowing all loads tendered through the cargo platform are backed by E-Cargo vast and reliable network of carriers.
+  Have peace of mind knowing that all goods tendered through the cargo platform are backed by E-Cargo's vast and reliable network of carriers.

-<b>Locate nearest Cargo and Track after takeoff:</b></br>
+<b>Locate the nearest cargo and track after takeoff:</b></br>
-Locate cargo travelling along your path and track shipments online at any time of day.
+Locate cargo travelling along your path, and track shipments online at any time of day.
 Automatic notifications for major milestones mean no more searching through an inbox for tracking information.</br>

 <b>Streamline document management:</b></br>
 Upon delivery, necessary documents are automatically organized and stored for instant and future access.</br>